 The scientific research that forms the basis of our efforts to develop our degrader product candidates under our TORPEDO platform is ongoing and the scientific evidence to support the feasibility of developing TORPEDO platform-derived therapeutic treatments is both preliminary and limited.
 Further, certain cancer patients have shown inherent primary resistance to approved drugs that inhibit disease-causing proteins and other patients have developed acquired secondary resistance to these inhibitors.
-Although we believe our products candidates may have the ability to degrade the specific mutations that confer resistance to currently marketed inhibitors of disease-causing enzymes, any inherent primary or acquired secondary resistance to our product candidates in patients, or if the scientific research that forms the basis of our efforts proves to be contradicted, would prevent or diminish their clinical benefit.
+Although we believe our product candidates may have the ability to degrade the specific mutations that confer resistance to currently marketed inhibitors of disease-causing enzymes, any inherent primary or acquired secondary resistance to our product candidates in patients, or if the scientific research that forms the basis of our efforts proves to be contradicted, would prevent or diminish their clinical benefit candidates have produced observable results in animal studies, there is a limited safety data set for their effects in animals.

-While we commenced a clinical trial of CFT7455 in June 2021, at this time, we have not yet completed a clinical trial of any product candidate.
-As a result, we are only starting to assess the safety of CFT7455 in patients and we have not yet assessed the safety of any of our other product candidates in humans.
-Although some of our product candidates have produced observable results in animal studies, there is a limited safety data set for their effects in animals.
 In addition, these product candidates may not demonstrate the same chemical and pharmacological properties in humans and may interact with human biological systems in unforeseen, ineffective or harmful ways.
 As a result, there could be adverse effects from treatment with any of our current or future product candidates that we cannot predict at this time.

+While we have several ongoing clinical trials, at this time, we have not yet completed a clinical trial of any product candidate.
+As a result, we are only starting to assess the safety of our lead product candidates in patients and we have not yet assessed the safety of any of our other product candidates in humans.
+Although some of our earlier-stage product